cyclus/.github/README.md

 # Cyclus Organization

-This organization encompasses the repositories of and relating to the `Cyclus <https://fuelcycle.org>`_ fuel cycle simulator code.
+This organization encompasses the repositories of and relating to the [Cyclus](https://fuelcycle.org) fuel cycle simulator code.
+Cyclus is an agent-based nuclear fuel cycle simulator.
+Cyclus is designed to enable a broad spectrum of fuel cycle simulation, while providing a low barrier to entry for new users and agent developers.

 The three most-used repositories
 are:
 * Cyclus
 * Cycamore